ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 <h2 id="build-profiles">Build profiles</h2>

 Arm Mbed OS 5 defines three collections of toolchain flags used during the build.
-These are __build profile__.
+These are __build profiles__.
 These are collections of toolchain flags used during the build.
 The three build profiles are *develop*, *debug* and *release*.
 The Mbed Online Compiler uses the *develop* build profile.
 When building from Arm Mbed CLI, you can select the build configuration by adding the `--profile <`__build profile__ `name>` flag.
 You can also specify custom- or user-defined configurations by giving the path to the JSON file defining the build configuration.

 ### Develop